 – The gently sloping upper surface supports the pelvis in a way that makes it easy for you to sit with good posture

 – The unique groove at the back avoids pressure on the tailbone which in turn releases the low back

 – The indent at the front provides space for the feet

 With the Buttafly “Easy Pose” can be just that!

 Which size Buttafly will work best for me?

 Both the Standard and Tall Buttafly are designed as a meditation seat and both have the sloping upper surface – the Flat Buttafly is designed as a stacker for when additional height is required.

 This video aims to help you choose which one is best for you.

 To support the stillness desirable for an effective Yoga and meditation practice we need to be comfortable – and the better our posture, the more likely we are to be physically at ease and relaxed.

-We exhibit good posture when the natural curves of the spine are in place so that the head perfectly balances on the body with no tension in the neck or back muscles that we can see.
-Rather the deeply placed postural muscles will work gently away in the background – so quietly we are not even aware of them.
+When the natural curves of the spine are in place so that the head balances on the body with no tension in the neck or back muscles that we can be said to have good posture.
+The deeply placed postural muscles will work gently away in the background – so quietly we are not even aware of them.
 The tummy will be soft, the shoulders relaxed, the tongue and jaw free of tension and the breath unconscious and unlaboured.